framilano/framilano/README.md

 ## *Salutations* 👋
 Hi!
 I'm a developer born in 1998, I currently work with AWS and backend technologies, but I'm studying reverse engineering and security related topics too.

-## Programmer Stuff
-- 🚀 As you can see I offer some tools and scripts to help people setup clients on both Linux and Windows on Call of Duty custom clients
-- 🕹️ Recreated some retro games!
-- 🤖 Created a bunch of discord and telegram bots
-- 🌐 Created a bunch of static web pages while I was studying frontend related stuff

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=framilano&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)

-## Artistic Stuff
 In my free time (*usually night time* 🌙) I like doing some simple pixel art animations, drawing it's a pretty cool way to express yourself.

 <img src="https://github.com/user-attachments/assets/de873013-7df4-4ca1-8596-ab3b52ea9df0" width="300" height="300"/>